Datura stramonium: Etymology and common names

-Common names for Datura stramonium vary by region and include thornapple, moon flower, hell's bells, devil's trumpet, devil's weed, tolguacha, Jamestown weed, stinkweed, locoweed, pricklyburr, false castor oil plant, and devil's cucumber.
+Common names for Datura stramonium vary by region, and include thornapple, moon flower, hell's bells, devil's trumpet, devil's weed, tolguacha, Jamestown weed, stink blade, locoweed, pricklyburr, false castor oil plant, and devil's cucumber.

 Range and habitat

 Datura stramonium is native to Central America, but was spread widely to the Old World early where it has also become naturalized.
 It was scientifically described and named by Swedish botanist Carl Linnaeus in 1753, although it had been described a century earlier by botanists such as Nicholas Culpeper.
 Today, it grows wild in all the world's warm and temperate regions, where it is found along roadsides and at dung-rich livestock enclosures.
 In Europe, it is found as a weed in garbage dumps and wastelands, and is toxic to animals consuming it.
 In South Africa, it is colloquially known by the Afrikaans name malpitte ('mad seeds').

 Through observation, the seed is thought to be carried by birds and spread in their droppings.
 Its seeds can lie dormant underground for years and germinate when the soil is disturbed.
 The Royal Horticultural Society has advised worried gardeners to dig it up or have it otherwise removed, while wearing gloves to handle it.